Biomass for heat production vs biomass for electricity production – what’s the difference? It is time to clear up the confusion between the two.

 Biomass heat and biomass power are two completely different creatures and, for policy drivers, must be treated differently.

 The key question should be: is your biomass properly sustainable and how efficiently are you using it?

-Drax – formally Europe’s largest coal-fuelled power station and now the UK’s largest biomass fuelled power station – burns 18,000 tonnes of wood pellets imported from the US, every day.
+Drax – formerly Europe’s largest coal-fueled power station and now the UK’s largest biomass fueled power station – burns 18,000 tonnes of wood pellets imported from the US, every day.
 How can this be sustainable?

 The fact that Drax uses wood pellets is beside the point because ALL electricity production from large thermal power generating stations is around 30% efficient – whether it is produced from oil, gas or indeed biomass.